 - Inaccessible methods and materials, such as alternatives to sight-based or hearing-based counseling activities

 Addiction Recovery for Disabled Persons

 At Gateway Foundation, we strive for complete inclusivity.
-Our individualized programs are designed to respond to the unique concerns of those who have physical, sensory or mental health disabilities.
-If you need treatment for addiction, our highly trained staff takes the time to understand your specific needs to ensure the best level of care.
+Our individualized programs are designed to respond to the unique concerns of those who have physical, sensory, or mental health disabilities.
+If you need addiction treatment, our highly trained staff takes the time to understand your specific needs to ensure the best level of care.
 To find out how we can help you, contact us today.